 - Ejaculation takes place in the absence of an erection

 - Both full erection and ejaculation take place

 - Full erection is achieved, but ejaculation does not take place.

 When masturbation performed under suitable conditions, consistently results in neither erection nor ejaculation, chronic impotence of a physical nature is strongly indicated.
 In western culture, however, a strong religious and social taboo has historically existed against masturbation.
-As a consequence, it is possible that some individual who cannot obtain an erection from self-stimulation, or has no recollection of ever having an erection, is well-advised to seek professional help.
+As a consequence, it is possible that some individuals who cannot obtain an erection from self-stimulation, or have no recollection of ever having an erection, are well-advised to seek professional help.

 in the privacy of your own home

 It is quite possible for a man to masturbate to ejaculation despite the absence of an erection, or to ejaculate with an erection of insufficient firmness for vaginal penetration.
 Chronic impotence is most likely present in such individuals, and professional help should be sought.
 Because the ability to ejaculate successfully suggests the absence of a psychological barrier against masturbation, it’s quite likely that the impotence has physical causes.